ColbyEcology/ColbyEcology.github.io/pages/syllabus.md

 # Textbook
 *The Princeton Guide to Ecology*, 2012, edited by Simon A. Levin, published by Princeton University Press
-Freely access book through Colby Library: [link](http://cbbcat.net/record=b3551477~S19)
+Freely access the book through Colby Library: [link](http://cbbcat.net/record=b3551477~S19)

 # Website
 [http://colbyecology.github.io](http://colbyecology.github.io)

 # Learning Goals for Ecology (BI271)
-A. Learn the conceptual framework and vocabulary for the science of ecology.
+A. Learn the conceptual foundation for the science of ecology; including the history of the field and hierarchy of population-, community-, and ecosystem-level studies.
+B. Understand that ecological systems are complex systems with many interacting entities; including ways we study such systems.
-B. Mature in ability to assess scientific literature, with a special emphasis on data interpretation.
+B. Mature in ability to assess scientific literature, with an emphasis on data interpretation.
-C. Apply concepts and principles to topical ecological issues having implications for policy or management.
+C. Apply ecological concepts to issues having implications for policy or management.
 D. Gain direct experience with generating hypotheses, developing experimental designs, and applying statistical analyses to ecological data.
 E. Gain first-hand familiarity with local ecological communities.